Skip to main content

 Platform overview

 Each Application contains campaigns.
-These are your promotional campaigns, based on your marketing decisions.
-They are defined by budgets, start and end dates, attributes, and the promotion logic.
+These are your promotional campaigns, based on your own criteria.
+Each campaign is defined by budgets, start and end dates, attributes, and its own promotion logic.
 Read more about campaigns.

 The logic of your campaign is implemented by rules.
 They usually have a set of conditions and effects such as check if the coupon code is valid, or generate a referral code.
 Read more about rules.